-Blockchain technology can bring improvement in SC objectives like cost, speed, dependability, sustainability, flexibility, and risk reduction by reducing the number of people involved and reducing interactions and paperwork required [41].
-This technology helps in tracking and better management of resources which will lead to better forecasts and less inventory required [42].
-Blockchain can also be a solution to the bullwhip effect in the SC [23].
+Blockchain technology can bring improvement in SC objectives like cost, speed, dependability, sustainability, flexibility, and risk reduction by reducing the number of people involved and reducing interactions and paperwork required (Tyagi et al., 2017).
+This technology helps in tracking and better management of resources which will lead to better forecasts and less inventory required (Qureshi et al., 2022).
+Blockchain can also be a solution to the bullwhip effect in the SC (Wang et al., 2021).